Dick Tiger: Professional career

-Numerous accounts of Tiger as both man and fighting man, describe a solid, decent, un-nuanced person.
-Unsurprisingly, a very Western gimmick, the literal "power of the press", or perhaps of Madison Avenue, appears lost on him.
-Contender Joey Archer, a scientific middleweight of uncommon speed, launched a small space ad campaign directed at Tiger.
-The ads, using copy such as "I'm a middleweight, and I've licked every man I ever fought, including you", were employed to create a sensation and perhaps a groundswell toward securing Archer a title fight.
-Tiger had already signed to fight Emile Griffith, and an Archer ad admonished, "The Middleweight Champion should meet the best middleweight (not a welterweight)."
-Archer carried his cause to talk shows, even to the New York Daily News, was photographed taunting an angry, caged tiger at the Bronx Zoo.
-Whether this bombast registered in any negative way, or even impacted Dick Tiger's pride, history never discovered after Emile Griffith won Tiger's middleweight belt from him, making Tiger a non-player in the drama.
-Joey Archer shifted his attentions and, from 1966, Tiger campaigned as a full light heavyweight.
+Numerous accounts of Tiger, both as a person and a fighter, describe him as solid, disciplined, and principled.
+He generally avoided promotional theatrics, a contrast to Western marketing tactics of the time.
+In an effort to secure a title shot, contender Joey Archer, a technically skilled middleweight known for his speed, launched a small-scale advertising campaign aimed at Tiger.
+One ad stated, "I'm a middleweight, and I've licked every man I ever fought, including you," referencing a previous victory over Tiger.
+However, Tiger had already signed to defend his title against Emile Griffith, prompting another ad from Archer that read, "The Middleweight Champion should meet the best middleweight (not a welterweight)."
+Archer also promoted his campaign through television appearances and in the New York Daily News, and was even photographed taunting a caged tiger at the Bronx Zoo.
+Despite his efforts, Tiger went on to lose the middleweight title to Griffith, and a bout with Archer never materialized.
+Following the loss, Archer shifted focus elsewhere, and in 1966, Tiger moved up to campaign as a full-time light heavyweight.